I do not have an archaeological background. Does this matter?

 Overseas students who wish to be considered for departmental or university funding must apply and hold an offer by the relevant deadline.
 If you are an overseas student with your own financial support, you have a little more flexibility.
 However, you must be sure to allow sufficient time for your visa application to be processed, and to finalize any loans that you might be using for your funding.
 Having enough time to sort out these necessities may be problematic if you apply after July of the academic year preceding the course.

 Furthermore, if your English is below the department's entrance standard (IELTS 6.5), you will need to apply early enough to allow time to attend an appropriate pre-sessional English course.
-These are of variable lengths, but the longest (nine months in duration) commences in January of the academic year preceding the course.

 Whether or not you are offered a place on one of our Masters courses depends upon a number of criteria.
 These include your academic track record at undergraduate level, your writing ability, your level of experience, your motivation, and your aptitude for the course.